-The main test session will be on the morning of 9 September 2017.
+The main test session will be held in early September 2020.

 There will be two papers, each of approximately 50 minutes.
 The papers will be divided into smaller, individually timed sections, which test verbal ability, numerical ability, and non verbal ability.